College & Career Readiness

 Students research various working environments as well as the education and training required for fields related to their interests and career goals.
 Students begin to meet 1:1 with their Transition Counselor to discuss personal educational and career goals, discuss academically appropriate programs, and assist students in determining what program may be a good match.

 Students narrow their focus on career, education, and community involvement.
-They also gain valuable work experience in the Work Study Program.
+They also gain valuable workplace skills in the Experiential Learning Program.
 Students and their families continue to work with the Transition Counselor to research appropriate post-high school programs, complete college application packets or explore career opportunities.